WisnuMulya/frontend-nanodegree-feedreader/README.md

 ## Overview

-This project shows how my ability to write specifications for a red-green-refactor process for this project.
+This project shows my ability to write specifications for a red-green-refactor process for this project.
 The application in this project is a web-based application that reads RSS feeds.

 ## Steps to Complete The Project